The 10 Best Film Schools In The United States in 2013

 10. University of California – Los Angeles

-The University of UCLA prepares the future leaders of the industry by encouraging innovation and risk taking.
+The University of at Los Angeles has long been regarded as one of the premier institutions of higher learning in the nation.
+The School of Theater, Film and Television within UCLA maintains that reputation continuing with the tradition through rigorous and dynamic degree programs, award winning faculty members and advisors and extensive resources and network connections.
+The curriculum concentrates on the traditional areas of theory, practice and criticism; with a strong emphasis on experiential learning, analytical thinking and creative development.
+UCLA prepares the future leaders of the industry by encouraging innovation and risk taking.
 Students enrolled at UCLA have access the school’s renowned film and television archive; the largest of its type in the world.
 UCLA hosts workshops credited with developing exceptional skills in various areas of the field of cinema.
 UCLA also offers summer programs for high school students, college students and professionals.
 The online film program offers the opportunity to complete courses at the convenience of the student.

 The University of California at Los Angeles offers undergraduate and graduate degree programs in the field.
 Students intending to enroll in the Bachelor of Arts in Film and Television will only be able to do so in the last two years of their undergraduate program.
 The first two years of the program will be dedicated to general educational studies.
 Coursework include foundational arts and humanities, society and culture, scientific inquiry, writing, foreign language, literature, American history and institutions.
 The curriculum provides a comprehensive overview of the field.
 Students learn all of the relevant areas of the field; the conceptual areas of history and theory as well as the technical and creative aspects.
 Storytelling is a main focus of the field as it is considered the central element of film.
 Additional areas meant to expound the students abilities and understanding include special effects for film and television, digital library research and archival restoration, computer animation, interactive television and web based media arts.